If we take care of Earth, it will take care of us.

 PROJECT NEUTRAL

-Climate Impact fund is thrilled to be supporting Project Neutral.
+Climate Impact Fund is thrilled to now be supporting Project Neutral.
 They will be delivering their popular climate literacy program for women, called Talk Climate To Me.
 This time the workshop will focus on women and allies in Peel Region.
 Watch for our kickoff for facilitators later this fall and for the workshop series in the spring of 2025.

 St George’s Anglican Church